Human will Fight with Machine In Future, Rise of Brain Implant Test

 Humans in a race with A.I.?

-“In a benign A.I. situation, we’ll be left behind,” he explained at Neuralink’s coming-out demonstration Tuesday at San Francisco.
-However, “using a high-bandwith brain-machine port, I believe we could actually go along for the ride and we could effectively have the choice of merging with A.I.”
+“In a benign A.I. scenario, we will be left behind,” he said at Neuralink’s 2019 presentation in San Francisco.
+“With a high-bandwidth brain-machine interface, I think we can go along for the ride and effectively have the option of merging with A.I.”

 Thank you!